ahmetcanaydemir/ahmetcanaydemir/README.md

 <div style="margin-bottom: 40px"></div>

-Currently pursuing my bachelor's senior degree majoring in computer engineering from [Konya Techinal University](https://ktun.edu.tr/).
-Also I'm passionate about Deep Learning, JavaScript, Go and C\#.
+I am working as Software Engineer at Hepsiburada in Istanbul, Turkey.
+I'm passionate about Deep Learning, JavaScript, Go, and C\#.
 I also develop at kodvizit which is my own initiative.
 I am always open to collaborating on projects and innovative ideas.
-Feel free to connect me.
+Feel free to connect with me.

 - 🔭 I’m currently working on a cool private project
-- 🌱 I’m currently learning redis
+- 🌱 I’m currently learning kafka, elastic stack
 - 💬 Ask me about javascript, c#
 - 📫 How to reach me: root _[at]_ ahmetcanaydemir.com